-Bos Taurus, a type of cattle and steakhouse
+A type of cattle and a steakhouse called Bos Taurus, Mount Lawley

 There's something special about going to a restaurant for the first time.
 There's the way your eyes analyse each and every detail of the decor as you step inside; the way your so alert of each and every smell and object around you.